 Or, if you want to take the bike off the beaten track and really get in amongst the outdoor Provence sights and sounds a little bit more, as well as experience the best that the terrain has to offer, then the mountain biking is also ideal.
 And finally, if you want to sample a bit of it all and you’re just not sure what kind of Provence cycling you’d prefer, or you just want a little helping hand cycling when the legs start to get weary and the ascents just feel too much, then, yep, you’ve guessed it, e-bikes are definitely the answer too!
 They have a very pleasant catalytic-like boost that helps take the pressure when you need it and really allow you to enjoy your cycling around Provence.
 Which you will do.
 No matter who you are and what you choose your bike to be, this captivating area is suitable for enjoying all manner of cycling.

 Actually, come to think of it, anyone can cycle Mont Ventoux really.
 Those e-bikes really are amazing.
 Surely it’s only a matter of time before they introduce them in the Tour de France…….

-For cycling trips in Provence for all levels of cyclist (with or without a climb of Mont Ventoux), visit http://macsbike.com/cycling-holidays/europe-cycling-holidays/france/provence/ .
+For cycling trips in Provence for all levels of cyclist (with or without a climb of Mont Ventoux), visit our Provence cycling pages on our website.